alexandrestein/securelink/README.md

 In this example we speak only about two service but you can have many more.

 This is the purpose of the package.

+## status

+The project is not ready and needs for now.